kitttn/temptest/Building-the-Code.md

 ####Building NuttX firmware images

-This page describes how to build firmware images for the AP or GP bridges, and the SVC.
+This page describes how to build firmware images for the AP bridges, GP bridges, and SVC.
 There are some significant differences between the AP/GP bridge firmware and the SVC firmware, but the build process is  the same for each.

 Build instructions assume you have cloned the nuttx and other related repositories into your $HOME directory, i.e.